Changing fast

 More career info

-The career of New Accounts Clerks is labeled as "Changing fast" because many of their routine tasks, like entering customer data and handling deposits, are now being automated by banks using AI and software robots.
-These technologies can perform these tasks faster and more accurately, which helps banks save money.
+The career of New Accounts Clerks is labeled as "Changing fast" because many of their routine tasks, like entering data and answering simple questions, are being automated by AI tools such as chatbots and online forms.
+However, there are still important opportunities for clerks who can handle complex situations, build trust, and communicate effectively with customers.

 Read full analysis